aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/100-create-the-control.md

 Creating that file should trigger your
 {{% codepipeline_pipeline_link "aws-config-rds-storage-encrypted" %}}.

-Once the pipeline has completed it should show the *Source* and *Build* stages in green to indicate they have completed successfully:
+Once the pipeline has completed it should show the *Source*, *Package* and *Deploy* stages in green to indicate they have completed successfully:

 {{< figure src="/tasks/SuccessfulFactoryProductRun.png" >}}